ArkV1/knowledge_extractor/README.md

     ```

 4. **Create a `.env` file**:
     The `.env` file is used to set the environment for the application.
-You can create one in the root directory of the project with the following content:
+Create one in the root directory of the project with the following content:

     - For development:
       ```plaintext